wesbarnett/libgmxcpp/docs/usage.rst

         com = center_of_mass(atom,mass,box);
     }

-At this point outputting the data or averaging it, further analysis is up to you.
+At this point one could output the data, average it, perform error analysis, etc. Further analysis is up to you.
 Note that we would have to include the appropriate header files to be able to do this.
 Additionally the ``for`` loop can possibly be parallelized depending on the analysis.
 A full program might be::